My work documents individual and collective efforts to maintain connectedness with place and with each other.

 In recent projects, I have focused on how people strengthen relationships of wholeness and community, particularly as a means for healing diverse forms of trauma inflicted by violence and exploitation around the world.
 I have witnessed these processes through fieldwork based projects in Ecuador and India, documenting Indigenous and farmer-led struggles for social-ecological justice.
 I have written on these themes for English- and Spanish-language media and in numerous academic publications.
 I also engage more personally with photography as a way to explore themes of relatedness and presence/absence in my own life.

-I have a PhD in Social Anthropology from the University of Edinburgh (Scotland); I am currently a Lecturer in Global Studies and co-founder of the CREW Center for Restorative Environmental Work at the University of California, Santa Barbara (USA).
+I have a PhD in Social Anthropology from the University of Edinburgh (Scotland).
+I am co-founder of the CREW Center for Restorative Environmental Work at the University of California, Santa Barbara (USA); and currently work as Executive Director of the North American Center for Post-Growth Research.

 Thank you for visiting.
 Feel free to contact me with any ideas or suggestions for future collaborations.